Heidigilbert/reading-notes/read2.md

 * web usage

 People are using your service to create  revenue and attract new customers to their website.
-It's very importand to understand what the customers wants and the best way it can be used and fafil all their needs.
+It's very important to understand what the customers wants and the best way it can be used and fulfill all their needs.

 Chapter 17